 In 1970, a rebuilding program began at Culdrose, and in 1972 Culdrose was home to the Royal Naval Observer School and 750NAS (Observer Training Squadron) operating the Sea Prince aircraft.
 The Sea King helicopter was also based here in the 1970s.

 More recently the stations emphasis has changed from fixed wing aircraft to helicopters, although its role has remained largely the same.
 The airbase puts £100 million into the Cornish economy and is the largest single-site employer in Cornwall.
-Presently, Culdrose operates the Sea King and Merlin helicopters.
+Presently, Culdrose operates Merlin helicopters.
+The Royal Navy Hawk T1 was retired at the end of March 2022.